Position: Associate Professor

-Dr Pauline Jones is a Senior Lecturer, Language in Education in the School of Education and is the Co-ordinator of the Graduate Language and Literacy strand.
+Dr Pauline Jones - Associate Professor, Language in Education in the School of Education and is the Co-ordinator of the Graduate Language and Literacy strand.
 She is also Convenor of Professional Learning in the School of Education.

 She teaches educational linguistics, classroom-based research, English curriculum and policy and TESOL method in undergraduate and postgraduate courses.
 Her publications cover a range of topics including teacher expertise with respect to language and literacy, oral language in the classroom, online dialogue, metalinguistic awareness and functional language/semiotics.

 Her research interests include dialogic teaching, functional linguistics/semiotics, teachers’ knowledge about language and multimodality.
 Pauline completed a Doctor of Philosophy at the University of New South Wales and her research investigated the nature and role of oral language in classroom learning with particular emphasis on the literacy outcomes for disadvantaged students.

 She is currently leading two major projects aimed at improving literacy outcomes for children and young people.
 ‘Transforming Literacy Outcomes (TRANSLIT)’ is a $350,000 research project investigating the nature of students’ literacy experiences at key points in schooling from Foundation to Senior Secondary.
 ‘Linking Learning Birth – 12 years’, with Professor Iram Siraj, is a commissioned project funded by the Victorian Department of Education and managed by the Warracknabeal school community.

 - Ika Lestari Damayanti (Doctor of Philosophy): Cerita: A pedagogical model for teaching narratives to lower secondary school students in Indonesia